 A hardened watch glass (or crystal) that is scratch resistant.

 Minimum Diamond Weight

 All weights (carats) of diamonds that we quote are guaranteed minimum weights.
 Due to the importance of matching stone sizes, diamond weights under 10 points (10pts/0.10ct) are approximate, but even then, we ensure that the average weight is at least as much as we quote and frequently it may weigh more than this.

 The phases of the moon are displayed in a window on the watch dial.

 The complete unit inside the watch that makes it work.

-All the precious and fashion jewellery sold by F.Hinds naturally complies with this legislation, and nickel content is usually far lower than the legal requirement.
-It can therefore all be described as "nickel safe".
-In fact, much is completely nickel free.
+All precious metal jewellery and fashion jewellery sold by F.Hinds naturally complies with this legislation and the nickel content is usually far lower than the legal requirement.
+It can therefore all be described as "nickel safe" and in fact, much is completely nickel free.

-Looking just like a traditional padlock (but without a key), this fastening clicks into place and is commonly used on gate bracelets.
+Looking just like a traditional padlock (but without a key), this fastening clicks into place and is commonly used on gate and charm bracelets.

 When stones are set close together, showing no metal between them.

 The bottom half of a gemstone, sitting below its widest point (the girdle).
 It is usually hidden within a setting but it contains important facets (cuts) that help light bounce in and reflect out the stone, giving it brilliance and fire.
 The facets of the pavilion meet at the point at the bottom called the culet.